aaronkollasch/jupyter-o2/README.rst

 If Jupyter is installed on your machine,
 Jupyter-O2 can also be run as a Jupyter subcommand, e.g. ``jupyter o2 notebook``.

-    This will launch an X11-enabled ssh, start an interactive node running jupyter notebook, ssh into that interactive node to allow requests to be forwarded, and finally open the notebook in your browser.

 For info on the Jupyter-O2 command-line options, use ``jupyter-o2 --help``.